jina-ai/jina/README.md

 ## Get Started

-We promise you to build a scalable image search via ResNet50 in less than 20 minutes.
+We promise you to have a scalable ResNet-powered image search service in less than 20 minutes, from scratch.
+If not, you can forget about Jina.

 ### Basic Concepts
-<sup align="right">💡 1 minute </sup>
+<sup align="right">⏱️ 1 minute </sup>

 Document, Executor, and Flow are three fundamental concepts in Jina.